Skip to main content

 Start the Collector and check for metrics within 60 seconds:

-# Check Collector logs for successful connection
+# Check Collector logs for a successful MySQL connection

 docker logs otel-collector 2>&1 | grep -i "mysql"

-# Verify MySQL connectivity
+# Verify MySQL connectivity and that uptime is advancing

-mysql -h ${MYSQL_HOST} -P 3306 -u otel_monitor -p \
+mysql -h <mysql-host> -P 3306 -u otel_monitor -p \

 -e "SHOW GLOBAL STATUS LIKE 'Uptime';"

--- Check global status
+-- Check thread state

 SHOW GLOBAL STATUS LIKE 'Threads_%';

--- Check InnoDB buffer pool
+-- Check the InnoDB buffer pool

 SHOW GLOBAL STATUS LIKE 'Innodb_buffer_pool%';